There is still no word on whether or not the USB microwave will go into production.

 Both of the screen are touchscreen enabled, allowing to you easily navigate through menus, and make and receive calls, it certainly is a great design, I am sure it won’t be very long before we see something like this in production.

+Here is another cool design concept, this one is by designers Iskender Asanaliev & Adilet Asanaliev, the ON Air Watch.
 The ON Air Watch is a blend of analogue and digital watches, the time in hours is displayed by the a watch hand, which moves around the watch just like and analogue watch.

 This is a stunning looking design, I wish watch manufacturers could make digital watches that looked this good, I might then be tempted to switch from my trusty analogue watch to a digital one.

+Here is another interesting concept design, this one is from designer Camillo Vanacore, the Nikon Coolpix Extreme Digital Camera.
 The Nikon Coolpix Extreme Digital Camera is designed to work in any environment, be it snow, rain or really hot weather it is designed to be waterproof, dustproof, and shockproof.